 VI.
 Delivery of Curriculum

-The graduate courses are offered late August through early May, on one evening weekly, over a four-and-one-half year period.
+The graduate courses are offered late August through early May, on one evening weekly, over a five year period.
 Pastoral Formation – Field Education is offered during three of the summers.
 Other courses, workshops and seminars are delivered at gatherings of the formation community on eight Saturdays each year.
 Wives are invited to participate as much as their schedules will allow.
 There are sixteen mandatory sessions presented over the years of formation that will help to prepare them to give their informed consent for their husband’s ordination.

 For more information about the Diaconate check out the resources below: